davidgohel/flextable/README.md

 When you file a [bug
 report](https://github.com/davidgohel/flextable/issues), please spend
-some time making it easy for me to follow and reproduce.
-The more time you spend on making the bug report coherent, the more time I can dedicate to investigate the bug as opposed to the bug report.
+some time making it easy for us to reproduce.
+If you take the time to make the bug report consistent, it will be easier to fix.

 ### Contributing to the package development